abhinavprakash199/Advanced-Physical-Design-using-OpenLane-SKY130/README.md

 - The **die's surface area is therefore 443587 microns squared**, or (660685/1000)microns*(671405/1000)microns.

 4. **View the floorplan in magic**

 For visualising the layout following a floorplan, utilise the Magic Layout Tool.
 The following three files are necessary in order to examine a floor layout in Magic
-- Technology File `sky130A.tech`
+- Technology File `sky130A.tech` (provided by foundary here its provided by pdk of sky130)
-- Merged LEF file `merged.lef`
+- Merged LEF file `merged.lef`(Library Exchange Format files are provided by foundary which contain design rules and abstract information about the standard cells)
-- `vim picorv32a.floorplan.def` files
+- `vim picorv32a.floorplan.def` files (Design Exchange Format files are generated after floorplanning and contains the placement information of macros , standard cells, I/O pins and other physical entities)

 To open layout in magic use this command in this location
 > abhinavprakash1999@vsd-pd-workshop-01:~/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/25-01_14-57/results/floorplan$